We recommend delaying some medications during Covid-19 vaccination (including when you receive a booster).

 JAK inhibitors (Xeljanz, Olumiant, Rinvoq) – Hold (do not take) any of these medications for 7 days after each vaccine dose.
 You can resume taking the medication on day 8 after each vaccine dose.
 You do not need to stop any of these medications before you receive either vaccine dose.

 Weekly injectable Orencia – It is optimal to schedule your first vaccine dose at least 7 days after your most recent Orencia dose.
-However, if you have just taken Orencia and a vaccine appointment becomes available sooner than 7 days later, accept the appointment and get the vaccine.
 After you get your first vaccine dose, hold (do not take) Orencia for 7 days.
 You can resume taking Orencia on day 8 after your first vaccine dose.
-You can take Orencia normally without interruption before and after your second dose of vaccine.
+You can take Orencia normally without interruption before and after your second and third doses of vaccine.

 For patients coming to the office to receive IV infusions of Orencia or Rituxan, the timing of treatment and the timing of vaccination will be determined on an individual basis.
-Please contact Dr. Mullins, Dr. Sharma, or Dr. Goyal to discuss your infusion schedule.
+Please contact your doctor to discuss your infusion schedule.

 Please call if you have any questions regarding medication instructions during Covid-19 vaccination.

-At this time, there is no known significant difference among the vaccines in efficacy or safety.
-We recommend that you get the first vaccine that becomes available to you.
+At this time, there is no known significant difference among the different vaccines in efficacy or safety.

 Please contact your doctor with any questions you have about vaccination.